 Today your main luggage will be couriered to Takayama.
 An earlier start today as you travel to Obuse in the Nagano Prefecture northwest of Tokyo and your first chance to experience a high speed bullet train.
 As you reach a speed of 150 mph the city rushes past and you make your way out through the suburbs until a more rural Japan emerges, with fields all around and mountains looming in the distance.

 After 90 minutes you disembark at Nagano and take a short local train ride to the small, attractive town of Obuse.
 Here you get your first real views of the snow-capped mountains of northern Shinano which provide a scenic backdrop to the town.
 Obuse was home to the artist Hokusai, famed for his woodblock prints and paintings which include the internationally renowned 'The Great Wave'.
 Hokusai lived in Obuse in his later years where he was known as the "old man mad about painting".
 During these years he created a number of masterpieces which can be found on display at the Hokusai-kan Museum which you will visit.
+There will also be time in Obuse to visit the Matsubaya Honten Sake Brewery.
+The brewery is over 200 years old and has a tasting room.

 After lunch you continue by local train to Yudunaka Onsen, a hot spring village famous for its 'snow monkeys'.
 The Japanese macaques originally came here to warm themselves in the outdoor hot spring bath during the cold winters, and now come all year round.